azolfagharj/DloadBox/README.md

 ```
 That's it!
 The installer will handle everything for you automatically.

+## 🚫 Forking Policy

+Before forking this project, please read the [Contribution Guide](./CONTRIBUTING.md).
+Forking without prior approval is not allowed.

 ## Open-Source Software Used in This Project

 This platform utilizes various open-source projects to provide its core functionalities.
 Below is a list of the software used, along with their respective licenses and purposes: